mattrussi/gitlab-com-runbooks/docs/logging/scaling.md

 ## Verifying Changes

-You can make these API calls with curl or similar, or you can use the `API Console` in the Elastic Cloud Web UI for the deployment.
+You can make these API calls using the `API Console` in the Elastic Cloud Web UI, inside the Kibana interface Management Dev Tools, or with curl.

 ### Index Template Shard Number